Need help with the VA? Call Us: 719-257-3789

 So, if the VA website isn’t much help, where can you go?
 Let’s look at what can happen if you do apply without experienced help.
 There is no way to know what qualifies and what doesn’t.
 It isn’t obvious.
 Let’s say that you truly think you have a claim.
 You submit online, and for whatever reason, they decline your application.
 You can appeal.
 A decision should come within 1 day to 3 months.
 That's down from 6 to 8 years.
 Yes, years.
 Things are getting better.

 Where can you go for help?
 First, don’t waste your money on a lawyer.
 They will take a big chunk of your award and won’t do anything that the groups I’m going to mention will do for free.
 My favorite is the El Paso County Veterans Services office at 5850 Championship View, Suite 130, Colorado Springs, Colorado (across from the East Costco).
 Phone: 719-520-7750 - appointments are required.
 This is paid for by the El Paso County Government.
 It is totally FREE and staffed by veterans trained to help YOU.
+My Carmel has the same people, so they are a good choice, too.

 Next, virtually all American Legions and VFWs have trained Veteran Service Officers (VSO) that will help you navigate this process.
 They typically know what they are doing and they are located in many cities and neighborhoods.
 However, it's a flip of the coin how good the volunteer VSO is.
 Membership is not required.